 What works best depends on your brand, your product, your audiences, and your stylistic preferences.

-Let’s take a look at some WordPress sites that are rocking microinteractions for their audiences!
+Let’s take a look at a couple of WordPress sites that are rocking microinteractions for their audiences!

 To click or not to click

-Blue Cadet is another image-heavy website that uses microinteractions to integrate the experience and add text without breaking the page flow.
+Blue Cadet is a media-heavy website that uses microinteractions to integrate the experience and add text without breaking the page flow.

-You can scroll through the images and when you hover on any one of them, the image provides extra information and acts as a link to a new page.
+You can scroll through the videos and when you hover on any one of them, the title of the piece makes a small movement to indicate that you can click on it.

-It’s a simple but effective way to make your images work for you while keeping the user informed of what’s happening and what comes next.
+It’s a simple but effective way to make your media work for you and create visual interest.

 The almost-there scroll bar